Timeline of US intervention in the Syrian civil war: June–December 2022: Rocket attacks, continued raids against ISIL, and death of third ISIL leader

-U.S. raids against ISIL in Syria reportedly increased in July-December 2022.
-On 12 July, the U.S. announced top Islamic State operative Maher al-Agal was killed and an unidentified associate was injured in a drone strike on their motorcycle in northwest Syria, near Jindires.
+On 12 July, the U.S. announced top ISIL operative Maher al-Agal was killed and an unidentified associate was injured in a drone strike on their motorcycle in northwest Syria, near Jindires.
 Al-Agal was one of five top ISIL figures in Syria and Iraq, and he "aggressively" built the group's networks outside of the region, according to the U.S. military.
 The White Helmets said the strike occurred in the village of Khaltan and said al-Agal's associate later died from their wounds.
+CENTCOM announced on 6 October that ISIL weapons smuggler Wahid al-Shammri was killed in a U.S. helicopter raid in a village in northeast Syria, in Syrian government-held territory.